mantidproject/mantidimaging/docs/developer_guide/conda_packaging_and_docker_image.rst

 Conda Packaging and Docker images
 =================================

-The preferred method of packaging the package is as a Conda package.
+Mantid Imaging is distributed as a Conda package and a Windows installer.

-This is most likely to be the simplest way to distribute the package;
-Anaconda Cloud is the simplest way to obtain dependencies (for instance, TomoPy).

 All packaging is handled in the Github Actions.
 Please look at the Action scripts for the up-to-date reference of the actual steps.